 SANTA MONICA COMPARED TO DOWNTOWN LOS ANGELES

 Having grown considerably over the last several years, Downtown Los Angeles (DTLA) is traditionally considered the most urban part of Los Angeles.
 But if experiencing a boutique urban lodge hidden within one of Santa Monica's quiet residential neighborhoods, then look no further than the Palihouse Santa Monica.
 In continuous operation since 1927, this Santa Monica hotel exudes history with its Mediterranean architecture, yet is steps from the best of urban Santa Monica, such as the Third Street Promenade and Santa Monica Farmers Market.
 With only 36 guest rooms, this property is ideal for visitors craving style, personality and a unique traveler experience in a city setting.

 SANTA MONICA COMPARED TO OTHER LA BEACH COMMUNITIES

 While Los Angeles’ beach cities have no shortage of beachfront hotels, no community offers better value through their properties like Santa Monica.
 Santa Monica’s shoreline is dotted with luxury hotels offering beachfront / oceanfront access and walkability to lively restaurants and bar options with ocean views and laid-back patios that are much more commonplace.
-Hotels like the Hotel Shangri-La at the Ocean (with its stylish rooftop bar overlooking the Pacific Ocean) and Huntley Santa Monica Beach (with its 18-story Penthouse bar and restaurant) embody the progressive mentality that is Santa Monica with their upscale rooms, Pacific Ocean views perched above Santa Monica and modern amenities.
+Hotels like Loews Santa Monica Beach Hotel and JW Marriott Santa Monica Le Merigot offer unobstructed views of the Southern California coastline and are just steps from the action of Ocean Avenue.